 Art, Digital & Technology (ADT)

-As a Faculty, ADT (Art, Digital, Technology) is committed to helping our students understand the world around them and express themselves artistically as individuals.
-Our broad and varied curriculum endeavours to teach them the skills needed to enter the creative industries.
 The layout of our curriculum builds each lesson, each term, each year on problem-solving and creativity, developing true academic integrity, concentration and resilience.
 The aim is that the skills developed can be applied to a wide range of other aspects of art and design and that these may be taken up in higher education for practical degree courses such as Architecture, Engineering, Graphic Design, Film and the Arts, Product Design, Fashion and Textiles.
 Whilst developing these skills we ensure that the breadth of areas explored and the array of experiences our students are exposed to is as broad and exciting as possible, focused on offering our students a glimpse into aspects of life beyond their existing familiarity.

-Art - We encourage a process of experimentation with ideas and materials through varied and exciting projects which give all students the opportunity to experience Art in a meaningful way, with opportunity for individual interpretation and direction.
+In art, we encourage a process of experimentation with ideas and materials through varied and exciting projects which give all students the opportunity to experience Art in a meaningful way, with opportunity for individual interpretation and direction.
 Students learn sensitivity and control using tools and materials, how to refine and develop from initial ideas, to plan their time and resources and to assess and understand the visual impact of their work.
 At GCSE, students explore techniques and key skills in further depth, developing and improving their own abilities and understanding whilst having the opportunity to apply these skills within personal projects, delving into experimentation and refinement of their choices to create truly individual pieces.

 We teach AQA Art and Design GCSE, which allows students to investigate and explore a range of media and materials whilst developing their own creative ideas and artistic style.
 Students develop drawing and painting skills and explore new ways of creating art and sculpture whilst looking at the history of art and design through a wide range of designers, painters and craftspeople.